Leverage & Risk

 The expiration date is the last day an option exists.
 For listed stock options, this is usually on the third Friday of the month.
 This is the deadline that brokerage firms must submit exercise notices to the OCC.
 However, the exchanges and brokerage firms have regulations and deadlines for an option holder to notify the brokerage firm of his intent to exercise.
 This deadline, or expiration cut off time, is generally the third Friday of the month at some time after the close of the market.
 Contact your brokerage firm for specific details.

-The last day expiring equity options trade is also on the third Friday of the month, before expiration Saturday.
+The last day expiring equity options trade is also on the third Friday of the month.
 If that Friday is an exchange holiday, the last trading day will be one day earlier.

 With respect to this section's usage of the word, long describes a position (in stock and/or options) in which you have purchased and own that security in your brokerage account.